blabla1337/skf-flask/skf/markdown/knowledge_base/29-knowledge_base--Brute_force_password_guessing--.md

 **Solution:**

 Implement a method that limit the amount of tries with automated tools.
-Some examples are a CAPTCHA or a tarpit(rate-limiting).
+Some examples are using a CAPTCHA or a tarpit(rate-limiting) method.